Exit Stage Left: Warren Gage Resigns from Knox Seminary

 McIntire is organized into four parts.
 Part I: Beginnings (1906-1939) includes chapters 1-6 and details the early childhood of McIntire to the loss of the church building when he along with Machen and others formed what would eventually become the Orthodox Presbyterian Church.
 Part II: Building (1940’s – 1950’s) includes chapter 7-13 detailing the beginning of the Fundamental Movement (this form of Fundamental Christianity was more concerned with separation from apostasy and worldliness, not just a legalism of not drinking, smoking, swearing, or going to movies) with the start of the Christian Beacon Press, the Harvey Cedars Bible Conference, the American Council of Churches in opposition to the compromise and apostasy of the National or Federal Council of Churches, National Association of Evangelicals, and Fuller Theological Seminary.
 The beginnings of the International Council of Christian Churches (ICCC) – the worldwide movement of Fundamental Christianity – and the growing controversy with and confrontation of the New Evangelicalism are also included, as well as the confrontation with Communism and a split within the Bible Presbyterian Church.
 Part III: Expansion (1960’s) includes chapters 14-18 detailing the many different expansions of the movement from the Christian Beacon Banquets and Press to the Christian Admiral and the move of Shelton College to the expansion of the ICCC and the opposition and protest of the World Council of Churches (WCC).
 Part IV: Turmoil (1970’s – 2002) includes chapters 19-25 and details the dissension, division, and decline of the movement as well as the man in an honest and forthright manner.
 Interspersed throughout all four parts the reader is given glimpses of the McIntire household and family life.

-Holding Communion Togetherand McIntire give the reader a history of each movement – the modern Reformed Baptist movement and the 20th century Fundamental Christianity movement – that the reader will not likely get anywhere else, and they each help fill out the history of the church in America in the 20th century.
+McIntire gives the reader a history of the 20th century Fundamental Christianity movement that the reader will not likely get anywhere else, and helps fill out the history of the church in America in the 20th century.

 New eBook Available